 6. Add the beans (you'll have about 6-7 cups of them) to the molasses / ketchup / sugar / onion / garlic mixture in the baking dish, and gently mix together.
 Be careful not to crush the beans.
 If necessary, add more of the reserved bean cooking water.

 The resulting mixture should look slightly soupy.
 It will be much paler than you'd expect for baked beans.
-In fact, the beans never look promising at this stage - I always feel tempted to add more ketchup or molasses just to darken the mixture.
+In fact, the beans never look promising at this stage - you may feel tempted to add more ketchup or molasses just to darken the mixture.
 But don't worry - baking will transform this dish into something glorious.

 7. Cover the dish and put it into the oven to bake.
 Check the beans every hour to make sure that they're not getting too dry.
 If they are, add more of the reserved bean cooking liquid, and stir to mix in.
 The beans will slowly turn brown.